How to grow Winter flowering Jasmine

 Unpruned Jasmine

-This image is what Jasmine will look like if left to its own devices and not pruned at all.
-It will become spindly and some areas are bare, without flowers.
+This image is of a neglected winter flowering Jasmine which has been left to its own devices and not pruned at all.
+It has become spindly and some areas are bare, without flowers.

-Jasmine has a tendency to grow straggly and it looks better combined with an evergreen climber which covers its spindly habit and barer patches.
+At best, Jasmine has a tendency to grow straggly and it looks better combined with an evergreen climber which covers its spindly habit and barer patches.
 Pruning will also help.
+Take out all the dead growth and prune regularly into a neat shape after flowering.
+I inherited this specimen, and if I keep it I will give it a hard, renovating prune, removing all dead wood and cut it back to around 40-50cms from the base.